-The shower sump is located in the forward bilge and can be accessed below the lift out board under the center aft berth cushion.
-The sump pump switch on the DC panel must be on for this pump to operate.
-The sump collects and discharges drainage from the head shower and condensation from the air conditioner.
-The pump should be turned on whenever either are in use.
+The shower sump is located beneath the forward lift out board under the center aft berth cushion.
+The "Shower Sump" switch on the DC panel must be on for the sump pump to operate.
+The sump collects and discharges drainage from the head shower and condensation from the air conditioning units.
+The sump pump should be turned on whenever any of these accessories are in use.
 The shower sump contains a filter which should always be installed when using the shower to prevent the sump pump from becoming clogged.
-See "Shower Sump" on page 6-7 for maintenance information.
+See "Cleaning" on page 6-1 for maintenance information.
 Similar to a bilge pump, the sump pump is activated automatically by a float switch to discharge the collected water overboard via a thru hull.